 Figure 4.
-The left column shows the activation/deactivation requirements on ramp 1 and 2 for FCR-D upwards (top) and FCR-D downwards (bottom).
-The right column shows the dynamic performance requirements on ramp 5 for FCR-D upwards (top) and FCR-D downwards (bottom).
+Activation/deactivation requirements on ramp 1 and 2 for FCR-D upwards (left) and FCR-D downwards (right).

+Figure 5.
+Dynamic performance requirements on ramp 5 for FCR-D upwards (left) and FCR-D downwards (right).
 The green area indicates positive energy contribution while the red area indicates negative energy contribution.

 The steady state response of FCR-D is calculated as the difference between the steady state response of ramp 3 (ending at 49.5 Hz for FCR-D upwards and 50.5 Hz for FCR-D downwards) and ramp 4 (ending at 49.9 Hz for FCR-D upwards and 50.1 Hz for FCR-D downwards.
-The steady state response must not differ more than 5 % from the theoretical steady state response in the direction of under-delivery and 10 % in the direction of over-delivery:
+The steady state response must not differ more than 5 % from the theoretical steady state response in the direction of under-delivery and 20 % in the direction of over-delivery: